gholamw/final-year-project/README.md

 2. sudo sh run.sh
 3. Now run 3.1 or 3.2 command depending if you want plain DNS or DNS/TLS respectively

-# 3.1 Send qeueries for plain DNS
+# 3.1 Send queries for plain DNS
 stub.conf and recursive.conf are created to run servers which send queries with plain DNS (no encryption), and queries.sh is to dig dns records
 Run the folllwoing command:

 1. sh queries.sh

-# 3.2 Send qeueries over TLS
+# 3.2 Send queries over TLS
 stubTLS.conf and recursiveTLS.conf are created to run servers which send queries over TLS, and tlsQueries.sh is to dig dns records over tls.
 Run the folllwoing command:

 1. sh tlsQueries.sh